oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/introduction/architecture.md

 A Domain UID is set on a domain resource using `spec.domainUID`, and defaults to the value of `metadata.name`.
-The `spec.domainUID` domain resource field is usually left unset in order to take advantage of this default.
+The `spec.domainUID` domain resource field is usually left unset to take advantage of this default.

-It is recommended that a Domain UID be configured to be unique across all Kubernetes namespaces and even across different Kubernetes clusters in order to assist in future work to identify related domains in active-passive scenarios across data centers;
+It is recommended that a Domain UID be configured to be unique across all Kubernetes namespaces and even across different Kubernetes clusters to assist in future work to identify related domains in active-passive scenarios across data centers;
 however, it is only required that this value be unique within a namespace, similarly to the names of Kubernetes